-Financial liabilities and loan from group entities are recognised on the date of borrowing as net proceeds received less transaction costs incurred.
-In subsequent periods, the loans are measured at amortised cost, corresponding to the capitalised value using the effective interest rate.
-Accordingly, the difference between the proceeds and the nominal value is recognised in the income statement during the term of the loan.
+Financial liabilities are recognised at cost at the date of borrowing, corresponding to the proceeds received less transaction costs paid.
+In subsequent periods, the financial liabilities are measured at amortised cost using the effective interest method.
+Accordingly, the difference between cost and the nominal value is recognised in the income statement over the term of the loan together with interest expenses.

-Other financial liabilities are measured at net realisable value.
+Other financial obligations are measured at net realisable value.